osiris-314/cookieimporter/README.md

 ## To create Preloaded cookies:
 1) Inside the folder 'entities' , create new folder with the name of the person
 2) Inside the newly created folder create folder called 'cookies'
-3) Inside folder 'cookies' create .txt file with the name of the website the cookies belogn to. eg. facebook.txt
+3) Inside folder 'cookies' create .txt file with the name of the website the cookies belong to. eg. facebook.txt
 4) Inside that file you have to add the url and the cookies.

    url=https://wwww.facebook.com